Android-PowerUser/Windroid_11/README.md

 #### To download and install it on the external SDCard

 Unpacking on the SD card takes over 24 hours because write permission for each file is passed to Termux individually of Android.
-Termux is WITHOUT Phantom_Process_Killer (Android 12+) (see below) stable enough for this, but if you have you should use a PC or MicroSD to OTG adapter for the unpacking.
+Termux is WITHOUT Phantom_Process_Killer (Android 12+) (see below) stable enough for this, but if you can, you should use a PC or MicroSD to OTG adapter for the unpacking.
 The follow code consider both.

 Open Termux and copy/paste the following code: